Nightsee/Winglang---task-manager---demo/README.md

   wing it
 ```

-Update the PORST constant in the ``index.js`` file to match the port of running API.
+Update the PORT constant in the ``index.js`` file to match the port of running API.
 Then, either open the ``index.html`` file in the browser, or open it using the local URL provided in the wing console.